-I’m a freelance writer, editor and occasional journalism consultant based (inevitably) in Brooklyn, N.Y.
+I’m a writer, editor and occasional media consultant based (inevitably) in Brooklyn, N.Y.

-The first book of The Jupiter Pirates, my middle grade series about the adventures of a family of space pirates, is due from HarperCollins in the winter of 2014.
-I write fiction for adults and young readers, as well as essays and articles about technology, sports, online media, music, travel, history, and anything else that interests me.
-I also keep my eye on the world of digital news, particularly sports and sportswriting.
+I’m the author of The Jupiter Pirates, a young-adult space-fantasy series published by HarperCollins, and have written nearly 30 books and short stories set in the Star Wars galaxy.
+Besides fiction for adults and young readers, I write essays and articles about technology, sports, online media, music, travel, history, and anything else that interests me.
+I also keep my eye on the world of digital publishing, with a particular interest in sports and sportswriting.

 I’m mostly retired as a digital-media consultant (for reasons I explain here), but my thoughts on the challenges and opportunities for digital-age journalism are archived at my blog Reinventing the Newsroom.

-If I can help you with writing, editing, telling stories or thinking through the challenges of digital news, drop me a line.
-If you came to check out some of my writing, have a look around.
+If I can help you with writing, editing, storytelling or the challenges of digital publishing, drop me a line.
+If you came to check out some of my writing, have a look around and follow a link or two.
 Either way, thanks for visiting!